contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * A competent physician determines that the life or health of the mother is in serious jeopardy.
 * A competent physician determines that the fetus has severe defects that will not allow the baby to survive beyond birth.

 Even these exceptions do not automatically justify abortion.
-Abortion is a most serious matter and should be considered only after the persons responsible have consulted with their bishops and received divine confirmation through prayer.
+Abortion is a most serious matter.
+It should be considered only after the persons responsible have received confirmation through prayer.
+Members may counsel with their bishops as part of this process.

 Presiding officers carefully review the circumstances if a Church member has been involved in an abortion.
 A membership council may be necessary if a member submits to, performs, arranges for, pays for, consents to, or encourages an abortion (see [32.6.2.5](32-repentance-and-membership-councils.md#32625-some-other-acts)).
 However, a membership council should not be considered if a member was involved in an abortion before baptism.
 Nor should membership councils or restrictions be considered for members who were involved in an abortion for any of the three reasons outlined earlier in this section.